 Unfortunately, sessions are not covered by your provincial health plan (OHIP), but should you (or, in some cases, your spouse or parent) have workplace or school benefits your sessions may be partially or fully reimbursed.
 However, you would need to contact your insurance provider or review your policy directly for details regarding reimbursement (e.g., amount, requirements for reimbursement).
-Sometimes insurance providers have different stipulations regarding referrals, receipts/invoices, services for you to receive reimbursement and we encourage you to become aware of these specifics and inform us so that we can help provide the information you need, if we are able.
+Sometimes insurance providers have different stipulations regarding referrals, receipts/invoices, services for you to receive reimbursement and we encourage you to become aware of these specifics and inform us so that we can help provide the information you need.

 Fees will depend upon the nature and length of the service required.
 A limited number of reduced rate and pro-bono sessions are offered.
 At the end of every appointment, an invoice and receipt will be made out to you.
 Payment is made at the end of every session.
 In person sessions can be paid for by either cash, cheque or credit card.
 Teletherapy (video or phone) is paid for by credit card only.
-If you are receiving services through a third-party (e.g., WSIB, insurer-direct referrals), we will bill them directly, however you may be charged for no-shows or late cancellations if the third party payer does not cover missed appointment.
+If you are receiving services through a third-party (e.g., WSIB, insurer-direct referrals), we will bill them directly.

 Psychologists and psychiatrists are both professionals in the field of mental health, but they differ in their education, training, and approach to treating mental health disorders.